skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Even his harshest critics admitted that he was without equal at the business of warfare.
 He was a great seer, and could at many times view the future actions of his enemies.
-Within months he had utterly exterminated the Orcs to the north.
-He initiated and won a number of wars against both Elves and Dwarves, and conquered the northern lands of Mar Tesaro, bringing the entire country under his rule.
+Within months he had utterly exterminated the orcs to the north.
+He initiated and won a number of wars against both elves and dwarves, and conquered the northern lands of Mar Tesaro, bringing the entire country under his rule.

 While Rhone was among the most gentle of leaders to sit in Fol Thron,